Llewellyn500/Llewellyn500/README.md

 # Hi there 👋, I'm Llewellyn Adonteng Paintsil

 I'm a Christian, Student, Graphic Designer, Developer, and Youtube content creator.
 I have two youtube channels [LP Teach][youtube1] & [Arclapain][youtube2].
 I'm from Ghana and started coding with only my phone in the year 2020 during the Covid pandemic.
-It wasnt easy using only a phone to write code and learn, but with God's help I was able to go through that tough time.
-I had greate interest in computers long before the Corona pandemic but my parents wouldn't let me persue my dreams.
+It was't easy using only a phone to write code and learn, but with God's help I was able to go through that tough time.
+I had great interest in computers long before the Corona pandemic but I didn't want to distract myself from my school work too much so I suppressed those interests to make sure I pass.

 - 📚 I’m currently learning to pass my examinations to get into a good university!
 - 🌱 I'm aiming to become a great Developer 💪